Swanky Miami restaurants rocked by gun violence

 A reporter in California tweeted that her sister was a waitress working at the time bullets rang out.

 Bakersfield Now’s Fiona Daghir painting the horrifying picture – writing that she was working the outside section but had briefly walked inside before hearing gunshots.
-She then his under a desk.
+She then hid under a desk.

 "She just texted me this," Daghir said.
 "Terrified is an understatement."